oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ProjectTemplates/cmake-fpga/README.md

 The include folder is located at %ONEAPI_ROOT%\dev-utilities\latest\include on your development system.

 ### Running Samples In DevCloud
-If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
+If running a sample in the Intel DevCloud, remember that you must specify the compute node (cpu, gpu, fpga_compile, or fpga_runtime) and whether to run in batch or interactive mode.
 For more information, see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)

 ### On a Linux* System
 The following instructions assume you are in the project's root folder.
-Since the template does not define a kernel, all code in "main" is executed on the host regardless of the make target.

 1. Create a `build` directory for `cmake` build artifacts: